Priyanka-Panjiyar/Portfolio/README.md

 Optimizing the Student Admission Process with Data Analysis

 ## Objective
+The primary objective was to ensure data integrity, analyze key metrics related to student applications.
+This involved identifying inconsistencies, trends, and areas of improvement in the workflow.

 ## Methodology
 1) **Data Ingestion**:
 - The dataset was organized into raw, transformed, and curated formats for efficient storage and access.